UtrechtUniversity/ricgraph/docs/ricgraph_videos.md

 in Ricgraph.
 This can be used to understand how nodes connect to each other.
 However, for an end user this may not very useful, since it might be complicated to understand.
-The [video Ricgraph explorer (length) (click to download)](videos/to_be_done.mp4) shows how a more user centric interface may look like.
+The [video Ricgraph explorer (length) (click to download)](videos/to_be_done.mp4) shows how a more user-centric interface may look like.
 We look up a specific person with his last name and find all publications, software, datasets and organizations that this person has contributed to.

 ### Epilogue
 Intrigued by the possibilities?
 Do you have a specific use case you would like to see?
-Don’t hestitate to contact us.
+Don’t hesitate to contact us.

 ### Return to main README.md file